amanrai31/JavaScript/10others/README2.md

 If you assign a value to a variable that has not been declared, it will automatically become a GLOBAL variable.

 **NOTE :** In "Strict Mode", undeclared variables are not automatically global.
+You have to declear otherwise ReferenceError occur.

 ```js
 myFunction();